-So... while sugared berries are beautiful and decorative and delicious - they're not practical for all applications or uses.
+So... while cake decoration with berries is beautiful - they're not practical for all applications or uses.
 Just keep that in mind!
 I had to learn this the hard way with that first big wedding cake.

 I didn't realize until I was editing pictures of this last wedding cake that I had captured the juice issue in some of the darker images.
 The raspberries, in particular, were already making syrup and it was dripping down the front of the cake.